jfalcou/eve/doc/manual/functions/arithmetic/conj.rst

 Notes
 *****

-This function coincides with identity on real entries and is not defined for integral type.
+This function coincides with identity on ref:`concept-ieeevalue` and is not defined for :ref:`concept-integralvalue`  types.
 Its use will be extended in a future complex module.
-On complex entries `conj` and identity do not coincide`.
+On complex entries `conj` and identity do not coincide.

 Example
 *******